NaNxT/R---Handy-Code/README.md

 # R---Handy-Code

-This repo is delicated to R code which is useful for my work.
+This repo is delicated to R code which I created it to get my jobs done.